Hillside Strangler: Dolores Cepeda and Sonja Johnson

 On Sunday, November 13, 1977, two girls, 12-year-old Dolores Ann "Dolly" Cepeda and 14-year-old Sonja Marie Johnson, boarded an RTD bus in front of the Eagle Rock Plaza on Colorado Boulevard and headed home.
 The last time they were seen was getting off the bus on York Boulevard and North Avenue 46, and approaching a two-tone sedan that reportedly had two men inside.
-Their two corpses were discovered by a 9-year-old boy who was treasure-hunting in a trash heap on a hillside near Dodger Stadium on November 20, 1977.
-Both of the girls' bodies had already begun to decompose.
-It was determined that they had been strangled and raped.
+They were forced into the car by the duo and were taken to Buono's home in Glendale, where they were killed.
+Their corpses were discovered by a 9-year-old boy who was treasure-hunting in a trash heap on a hillside near Dodger Stadium on November 20, 1977.
+Both of the girls' bodies had already begun to decompose and it was determined that they had been strangled and raped.

 Kristina Weckler

 Earlier that same day, November 20, 1977, hikers found the naked body of 20-year-old Kristina Weckler, a quiet, unassuming honors student at the Art Center College of Design, described by Detective Bob Grogan of the Los Angeles Police Department as a "…loving and serious young woman who should have had a bright future ahead of her".
-Weckler was discovered on a hillside between Glendale and Eagle Rock.
+Weckler was discovered on a hillside near the 4100 block of Ranons Way between Glendale and Eagle Rock.
+The last person to speak to Weckler was her father in San Francisco, who she had a telephone conversation with the previous evening.

 When found by Detective Grogan, the typical ligature marks were on her wrists, ankles, and neck, and when he turned her over, bruises were observed on her breasts and blood oozed from her rectum.
-Unlike the first three victims, there were two puncture marks on her arm, but no signs of the needle tracks that indicated a drug addict; it was later determined that Weckler had been injected with Windex, a common ammonia-based window, glass and hard-surface cleaner.
+Unlike the first three victims, there were two puncture marks on her arm, but no signs of the needle tracks that indicated a drug addict.
+According to Bianchi, he and Buono tried to kill her by injecting air into her veins to cause an embolism.
+When this failed, they then injected with Windex, a common ammonia-based window, glass and hard-surface cleaner.
+This caused her to have convulsions, but again did not kill her.
+They then tied a plastic bag around her head with a rope and siphoned gas from the stove into it.
+She was determined to have been killed by strangulation.